60 Second Grade Art Projects Full of Imagination and Creativity

 Colorful drawing of pumpkins on a striped hillside

-Color it Like You Mean it
+Color It Like You Mean It

-35. Plant a pumpkin farm
+48. Plant a pumpkin farm

 These unique pumpkin patches are so fun to make.
 Ask your students to make the pumpkins as realistic as they can.
-Then, they can set their imagination free and make the rest of the composition as unrealistic as they like!
+Then, they can set their imaginations free and make the rest of the composition as unrealistic as they like!

 Learn more: Pumpkin Farms